corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/cordapp-utxo.md

 * Workflow CPKs that contain all other code (workflows, persistence, business logic, and so on) that can depend on any other CPK, including the contract CPKs.

 All of these CPKs can be compiled into one CPB that has both workflows and contracts.
-A UTXO ledger CPB must also include a notary client and be configured to use a notary. <!--add link-->
+A UTXO ledger CPB must also include a notary client and be configured to use a notary.
+For more information about notaries, see the [Notaries section](../notaries/overview.html).

 ## States and Contracts